ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### LAST_DDL_TIME

-This is the date and time the changes on the materialized view were made most recently.
+This is the date and time that the last alterations to the materialized view were made.

 ##### LAST_REFERESH_TIME

-This is the date and time that the materialized view was refreshed most recently.
+This is the date and time that the materialized view was refreshed lastly.

 #### Reference Tables